FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 This is the second in a series of posts describing the process of building a SQLite file parser.
 If you missed the first part you can find it [here](http://freemasen.com//blog/sqlite-parser-pt-1/index.html).

-Continuing from where we left off, we need to figure out what the rest of the first 100 bytes are supposed to look like.
-Our next entry in the header is the "file format write version".
+Continuing from where we left off, we need to figure out what the next few bytes of the headers are supposed to look like.
+Our next entry in the header is called the "file format write version".
 That is a pretty vague name...

-According to the docs, this byte and the next byte ("file format read version") will control if the database will use "rollback journalling" or a "write ahead journalling".
+According to the docs, this byte and the next byte ("file format read version") will control if the database will use "rollback journalling" or a "write ahead log".
 This is the second time we have seen the term "journal", let's go over what it means.

 A Sqlite journal is a separate file used to allow for recovering after something goes wrong